Workforce, training and education

 Your educator role should form part of your annual appraisal and you should undertake CPD to keep updated and current.
 Please ensure you are on the mailing list with your local training programme and the foundation programme (if appropriate) so that you receive information and invites to educator events, including workshops and conferences.
 Attendance at Annual Review of Competencey & Progression panels (ARCP Panels) is also importent - please contact your local training porgramme for more information.

-Supervisor Refresher Training for existing CS & ES will continue to be offered online three times a year.
+Supervisor Refresher Training for existing trainers will continue to be offered online three times a year.
 The morning is for GP training and covers workplace-based assessments and the 14Fish portfolio.
 The afternoon covers Foundation Training – supervised learning events and the Horus portfolio.

 Please see below for details of how to book your chose date via Accent Course Manager.
 You must be working a minimum of 4 sessions as an existing ES or CS to be eligible for the course.
 Please do not share links to the course with other GPs – all attendees must book on via Accent Course Manager to control course numbers and provide some governance.
 Attendance certificates can be found on your Accent Course Manager account after completion of your course evaluation.

-- Dates - Morning for those supervising those in GP Training, Afternoon for those supervising Foundation (FY2) Doctors
+Morning for those supervising those in GP Training, Afternoon for those supervising Foundation (FY2) Doctors:

 Please do not share links to the course with other GPs – all attendees must book on via Accent Course Manager to control course numbers and provide some governance.